 The operation is to remove any stones lodged in the common bile duct by making a small cut and passing a camera up and down the duct to visualise the stones before removing them.
 The opening in the duct is then closed using sutures.
 A drainage tube is left inside the abdomen at the end of the operation.
 This procedure is a laparoscopic procedure meaning small incisions will be made in the abdomen so the camera and surgical instruments can be used.
 As with all laparoscopic procedures, there is a chance they may have to be converted to an open procedure if there are technical problems or scar tissue makes the operation difficult.

 This operation may require an overnight stay in hospital for monitoring.
-The majority of patients will go home the next day although on some occasions there can be a small leakage of bile in the drain which settles in a few days.
+The majority of patients will go home the next day although on some occasions there can be a small leakage of bile in the drain which settles after a few days.